Landero y Coss: Geography

 The municipality of Landero y Coss is delimited to the north-east by Misantla to the east by Chiconquiaco, to the south-east by Acatlán, to the south by Miahuatlán and to the west by Tonayan.

 The weather in Landero y Coss is warm all year with rains in summer and autumn.

 Demographics

-With a population of 1,543 inhabitants as 2020, Landero y Coss is the smallest municipality of Veracruz in terms of population.
+With a population of 1,543 inhabitants as of 2020, Landero y Coss is the smallest municipality of Veracruz in terms of population.
 There are only 3 localities, all of them classified as rural: Landero y Coss, the municipal seat, contains more than 70% of the population (1,117 hab.).
 The other two localities are Buena Vista (421 hab.); and Raicero (5 hab.).

 Products

 It produces principally maize, beans, coffee and green chile.

 Culture

 In Landero y Coss, in June takes place the celebration in honor to San Juan Bautista Patron of the town.